dbensik/blockfundme/README.md

 The goal of this project was to develop a better understanding of writing and deploying smart contracts with a secondary goal of developing the necessary skills to create a functional frontend for decentralized applications.

+The decision not to use TruffleSuite for this project is the result of first using Truffle to develop some earlier applications and wanting a better understanding of what happens behind the scenes, which I think is critical before using a tool such as Truffle.

 ### Technology
-  - The ethereum-related aspects of this project were created without Truffle in an attempt to get a better fundamental understanding of what happens behind the scenes with Truffle.
+  - Remix for initial development and testing of smart contracts
   - ReactJS and NextJS for frontend
   - Semantic UI for frontend theme
   - Infura.io for deploying contract to Rinkeby test network